Lorraine Sienkiewicz BSc – Business Manager

 Kerry Deeker CVN – Veterinary Nurse

-Kerry left the corporate world in 2013 to study Certificate IV in Veterinary Nursing which she successfully completed this year.
+Kerry left the corporate world in 2013 to study Certificate IV in Veterinary Nursing which she successfully completed 2015.
 She joined Pound Road Veterinary Clinic in 2014 and loves her new career working as a vet nurse.

 Kerry’s other passion is fine needlework and she particularly enjoys very intricate Jacobean embroidery.